-I also greatly enjoy learning about modern communication and how to present research in an innovative manner, as well as traveling, rowing and engaging with politically interested people.
+I also greatly enjoy learning about new modes of data analysis and modern communication and how to present research in an innovative manner, as well as traveling, hiking, rowing and engaging with politically interested people.

-Feedback, comments, criticism is always welcome!
-And please get in touch if you have any questions.
+Collaboration opportunities, feedback or comments are always welcome!
+Please get in touch if you have any questions.